Gnosticism

 The world religion founded by Mani (216-276 CE) and known to history as Manichaeism has its roots in the East, borrowing elements from Persian dualistic religion (Zoroastrianism), Jewish Christianity, bouddhisme, and even Mithraism.
 The system developed by Mani was self-consciously syncretistic, which was a natural outgrowth of his desire to see his religion reach the ends of the earth.
 This desire was fulfilled, and until the late Middle Ages, Manichaeism remained a world religion, stretching from China to Western Europe.
 It is now completely extinct.
 The religion began when its founder experienced a series of visions, in which the Holy Spirit supposedly appeared to him, ordering him to preach the revelation of Light to the ends of the earth.
 Mani came to view himself as the last in a series of great prophets including Buddha, Zoroaster, Jésus, and Paul (Rodolphe, p.
 339).
 His highly complex myth of the origin of the cosmos and of humankind drew on various elements culled from these several traditions and teachings.
 The doctrine of Mani is not “philosophical,” in the manner of Basilides, Valentinus or Ptolemy; for Mani’s teaching was not the product of a more or less rational or systematic speculation about the godhead, resulting in Gnosis, but the wholly creative product of what he felt to be a revelation from the divinity itself.
 It is for this reason that Mani’s followers revered him as the redeemer and holy teacher of humankind (Rodolphe, p.
 339).
 Since Manichaeism belongs more to the history of religion than to philosophy proper (or even the fringes of philosophy, as does Western Gnosticism), it will suffice to say only a few words about the system, if for no other reason than that the great Christian philosopher Augustine of Hippo had followed the Manichaen religion for several years, before converting to Christianity (cf. Augustin, Confessions III.10).

 The main point of distinction between the doctrine of Mani and the Western branch of Gnosticism (Basilides, Valentinus, etc.), is that in Manichaeism the “cosmology is subservient to the soteriology” (Rodolphe, p.
 336).
 Cela signifie, essentiellement, that Mani began with a fundamental belief about the nature of humanity and its place in the cosmos, and concocted a myth to explain the situation of humankind, and the dynamics of humanity’s eventual salvation.
 The details of the cosmology were apparently not important, their sole purpose being to illustrate, poetically, the dangers facing the souls dwelling in this “realm of darkness” as well as the manner of their redemption from this place.
 The Manichaean cosmology began with two opposed first principles, as in Zoroastrianism: the God of Light, and the Ruler of Darkness.
 This Darkness, being of a chaotic nature, assails the “Kingdom of Light” in an attempt to overthrow or perhaps assimilate it.
 The “King of the Paradise of Light," alors, goes on the defensive, comme c'était, and brings forth Wisdom, who in her turn gives birth to the Primal Man, also called Ohrmazd (or Ahura-Mazda).
 This Primal Man possesses a pentadic soul, consisting of fire, eau, vent, lumière, and ether.
 Armored with this soul, the Primal Man descends into the Realm of Darkness to battle with its Ruler. Étonnamment, the Primal Man is defeated, and his soul scattered throughout the Realm of Darkness.
-Toutefois, the Manichaeans understood this as a plan on the part of the Ruler of Light to sow the seeds of resistance within the Darkness, making possible the eventual overthrow of the chaotic realm.
-To this end, a second “Living Spirit” is brought forth, who was also called Mithra.
+Toutefois, the Manichaeans understood this as a plan on the part of the Ruler of Light to sow the seeds of resistance within the Darkness, making possible the eventual overthrow of the chaotic realm. À cette fin, a second “Living Spirit” is brought forth, who was also called Mithra.
 This being, and his partner, “Light-Adamas,” set in motion the history of salvation by putting forth the “call” within the realm of darkness, which recalls the scattered particles of light (from the vanquished soul of Ohrmazd).
 These scattered particles “answer” Mithra, and the result is the formation of the heavens and earth, the stars and planets, et enfin, the establishment of the twelve signs of the zodiac and the ordered revolution of the cosmic sphere, through which, by a gradual process, the scattered particles of light will eventually be returned to the Realm of Light.
 The Manichaeans believed that these particles ascend to the moon, and that when the moon is full, it empties these particles into the sun, from whence they ascend to the “new Aeon,” also identified with Mithra, the “Living Spirit” (Rodolphe, pp. 336-337).
 This process will continue throughout the ages of the world, until all the particles eventually reach their proper home and the salvation of the godhead is complete.

 It should be clear from this brief exposition that humanity as such does not hold the prime place in the salvific drama of Manichaeism, but rather a part of the godhead itself—that is, the scattered soul of Ohrmazd.
 The purpose of humanity in this scheme is to aid the particles of light in their ascent to the godhead.
 Bien sûr, these particles dwell within every living thing, and so the salvation of these particles is the salvation of humanity, but only by default, comme c'était; humanity does not hold a privileged position in Manichaeism, as it does in the Western or strictly Christian Gnostic schools.
 This belief led the Manichaeans to establish strict dietary and purity laws, and even to require selected members of their church to provide meals for the “Elect,” so that the latter would not become defiled by harming anything containing light particles.
 All of this, cependant, is a long way from philosophy.
 Hans Jonas was right to describe Manichaeism as representing “a more archaic level of gnostic thought” (Jonas, p.
 206).
 Now that we have examined one of the non-philosophical directions taken by Gnostic thought, let us proceed to discuss its role in the philosophical development of the era.